banner-cover

 How the National Flag should be used

-• in any trademark or for any commercial purpose;
+• for any commercial purpose;

 • as a means, or for the purposes of advertisement;